Step 1: Wood Deck Overview

 The stringers will be 2x10s that you’ll reinforce on the sides with 2×12 “skirts” (Figure B).
 Lay the pattern on the new 2x10s with the points of the stairs along one edge, measuring to make sure the overhanging edge on the backside is even (Photo 13).
 After tracing, measure and mark the top tread so it’s 1-1/2 in. narrower than the others.
 And mark the bottom “rise” so it’s 1 in. less than the others.

-Tip: When replacing wood decking with maintenance-free decking, you may have to add a stringer to the stair framing (check your manufacturer’s specifications).
+Tip: When replacing wood decking rails with maintenance-free decking, you may have to add a stringer to the stair framing (check your manufacturer’s specifications).
 The distance a deck board can span is less on stairs.
 That’s because the force from stepping down onto a stair tread is much greater than the force from just walking around on the deck.

 It’s best to just cut the bottom and top of the first stringer and lay it in place against the deck to make sure the top tread is the correct distance from the deck (the stair height) and that the angles at the top and bottom meet the deck rim joist and landing without huge gaps.
 Make adjustments as necessary and finish cutting out the stairs, then use the first stringer to lay out the other three.